CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Transport data
 """"""""""""""

 Transport data is processed through the ``import_transport_data`` function.
-It imports monetary and time transport costs and pre-calibrated incomes (``income_centers_init`` parameter) per income group and job center (more on that in :ref:`transport_costs`), for a given dimension (grid-cell level or Small Place level) and a given simulation year (zero at initial state):
+It imports monetary and time transport costs, and pre-calibrated incomes (``income_centers_init`` parameter) per income group and job center (more on that in :ref:`transport_costs`), for a given dimension (grid-cell level or Small Place level) and a given simulation year (zero at initial state):

 .. literalinclude:: ../inputs/data.py
    :language: python
-   :lines: 1925-1931
+   :lines: 1955-1961
-   :lineno-start: 1925
+   :lineno-start: 1955

 .. literalinclude:: ../inputs/data.py
    :language: python
-   :lines: 1958-1965
+   :lines: 1982-2001
-   :lineno-start: 1958
+   :lineno-start: 1982

-From there, it computes several outputs, of which the key variable is the expected income net of commuting costs :math:`\tilde{y}_i(x)`, earned by a household of income group :math:`i` choosing to live in :math:`x`(stored in the ``income_net_of_commuting_costs`` matrix).
+From there, it computes several outputs, of which the key variable is the expected income net of commuting costs :math:`\tilde{y}_i(x)`, earned by a household of income group :math:`i` choosing to live in :math:`x` (stored in the ``income_net_of_commuting_costs`` matrix).
 It is obtained by recursively solving for the optimal transport mode choice and job center choice of households characterized by :math:`i` and :math:`x` (see :doc:`../math_appendix` for more details).

 |